pingcap/docs-dm/en/faq.md

 3. Execute the upstream DDL in the downstream TiDB manually.

-4. After the Pos is migrated to the position after the gh-ost process, re-enable the `online-ddl-scheme` and comment out `block-allow-list.ignore-tables`.
+4. After the Pos is replicated to the position after the gh-ost process, re-enable the `online-ddl-scheme` and comment out `block-allow-list.ignore-tables`.

 ## How to add tables to the existing data migration tasks?